CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-1/Readme.md

 ### 1.1.3 EVENT-HANDLERS

-_An "EVENT-HANDLER" is a functionality implemented in a state to in response to an "EVENT".
-Its inside this "EVENT-HANDLER", the state decides to do something including a decision of moving to another state._
+_An "EVENT-HANDLER" is a functionality implemented in a state for responding to an "EVENT".
+Its inside this "EVENT-HANDLER", the state decides to do something which may include a decision of moving to another state._

-## 1.2 A simple StateMachines with 2 states, 2 events and 2 event handlers using boost::statechart
+## 1.2 A simple StateMachines example with 2 states, 2 events and 2 event handlers using boost::statechart

 ### 1.2.1 : The required header files and namespaces

-_Before using boost::statechart, we need to downloal and install boost library from www.boost.org , then we need to include following handlers._
+_Before using boost::statechart, we need to downloal and install boost library from www.boost.org , then we need to include following headers._
 ```
 #include <boost/statechart/event.hpp>
 #include <boost/statechart/state_machine.hpp>